-Alan W. Bell 2019, 'Animal Science Down Under: A history of research, development and extension in support of Australia's livestock industries', Animal Production Science, 60(2) 2019.

-444 Russell et al. 2014 cited in Bell 2019.
+364 Alan W. Bell 2019, 'Animal Science Down Under: A history of research, development and extension in support of Australia's livestock industries', Animal Production Science, 60(2) 2019.
+365 Russell et al. 2014 cited in Bell 2019.

-Figure 106 State Research Farm, Werribee, looking across to the farm sheds and grazing land, c.
-1918.
-Source: E.J.
+Figure 93.
+State Research Farm, Werribee, looking across to the farm sheds and grazing land, c1918.
+(Source: E.J.
 Brady, Australian Unlimited, 1918, p.
-371

-CSIR (later renamed CSIRO), which was the Commonwealth government's scientific research agency, became involved with the Animal Health section of the State Research Farm by 1939.
-445 It established its Animal Husbandry Research Centre, Werribee, in the c.
-1940s.
+371) CSIR (later renamed CSIRO), which was the Commonwealth government's scientific research agency, became involved with the Animal Health section of the State Research Farm by 1939.366 It established its Animal Husbandry Research Centre, Werribee, in the c1940s.
 Later it was known as the Division of Animal Health.
 In the 1950s the Animal Health Division carried out extensive research into poultry health and productivity.
 CSIRO originally occupied a large site north of the railway line that had been acquired by the Commonwealth.
 It relocated closer to the State Research Farm in the c1980s or 90s.
 It has been renamed CSIRO Food Innovation Centre.

-15.3 Veterinary science and zoology

-The University of Melbourne's Faculty of Veterinary Science was established at Werribee in the 1940s - it was the first veterinary school in Australia.
+3.12.3 Veterinary science and zoology The University of Melbourne's Faculty of Veterinary Science was established at Werribee in the 1940s - it was the first veterinary school in Australia.
 The Werribee site for Melbourne Zoo was acquired by the Victorian Government in the 1890s from the Chirnsides' estate as an additional area for the Melbourne Zoo.
-It was opened to the public as an Open Range Zoo in the 1980s.
-446 Some of the mature plantings that predate the use of the site as the Open Range Zoo are associated with the Chirnside era.
+It was opened to the public as an Open Range Zoo in the 1980s.367 Some of the mature plantings that predate the use of the site as the Open Range Zoo are associated with the Chirnside era.
+366 Werribee Shire Banner, 9 March 1939, p.
+4.

-Catherine de Courcy 1995, The Zoo Story, Penguin Books, Ringwood.
+367 Catherine de Courcy 1995, The Zoo Story, Penguin Books, Ringwood.